Graduate Appeals

 Late Registration – Students are expected to register for courses in accordance with the date established in the academic calendar.
 The student is to contact the Registrar's Office for approval of late registration.
 The Registrar makes the final determination regarding the late registration request based on the evidence and in consultation with the student’s academic department and program director.

-Late Withdrawal During the Academic Term – A student may petition for late withdrawal from courses because of documented health problems or verified circumstances beyond the student’s control.
-Students are to contact the Registrar's Office for approval of late withdrawal.
-The Registrar makes the final determination regarding the late withdrawal request based upon documented evidence and in consultation with the student’s academic department and program director.
+Late Withdrawal During the Academic Term – A student may petition for late withdrawal from courses because of documented medical or mental health problems or verified circumstances beyond the student’s control.
+Students must contact the Office of Student Outreach and Support (SOS) to petition for a late medical withdrawal.
 If approved, a grade of “W” will be recorded.

 Repeating a Course – Students are to abide by program, department and TU policies regarding repetition of courses.
 When students have a dispute with the determination made by the academic program or the Registrar, the student may appeal to the dean of the academic college, then the Graduate Studies Committee.